Speed Champions January 1, 2026

 from 2013, released under the old LEGO CUUSOO banner before it became LEGO Ideas.
 It had gullwing doors that opened and wheels that rotated, which was fun.
 The overall shape and scale felt a bit rough by today’s standards though.
 I got three copies when that set released to display all three movie versions at the same time.

 , an 18+ Icons set at 1,872 pieces with incredible detail that finally did the car justice at a large scale.
 That one sits at $199.99 and is a full display piece.
-I have not picked that one up yet.
+I have not gotten my hands on this one yet.

 What’s in the Box?